alexali04/alexali04.github.io/_posts/2024-11-22-bayesian-linear-regression.markdown

 # 1. **Introduction**
 ___
-Things are nice when they're simple.
-As far as curves go, linear is about as nice as it gets.
+Things are easy when they're simple.
+As far as curves go, linear curves are about as nice as it gets.

 I present to you a rough anthology of linear regression.
 By this, I mean several different approaches to linear regression.
 There are several computational tricks / alternative derivations which are shorter and easier.
 I'll go through some of them at the end of the article but it's probably valuable to do it the painful way at least once.